 Initiatives for Automobiles

-For its automobiles, Honda has been promoting conventional 3R (reduce/reuse/ recycle) activities as well as ensuring proper processing when disposing of end-oflife products.
+For its automobiles, Honda has been promoting conventional 3R (reduce/reuse/recycle) activities as well as ensuring proper processing when disposing of used products.

-The Company will engage in new businesses and services such as horizontal recycling, repurposing, and refurbishing as part of its shift to a recycling-oriented business.
+The Company will engage in new businesses and services such as horizontal recycling, repurposing, and refurbishing as part of its shift to a circular business.

-This section describes the resource circulation efforts related to new and used car sales.
+This section describes the resource circulation efforts related to new and used vehicle sales.

 Initiatives for Battery Lifetime Management Commercialization (Business Innovation)

-For batteries installed in the “N-VANe:” light commercial EV released in 2024, Honda has launched an initiative to maximize battery value by upgrading battery monitoring functions and conducting lifetime management through conversion from on-board use to stationary use.
+For batteries installed in the N-VAN e: released in 2024 and the N-ONE e: released in September 2025, Honda works to maximize battery value by upgrading battery monitoring functions and conducting lifetime management through conversion from on-board use to stationary use.

-The battery monitoring function, which determines the state of deterioration of components and other factors, enables efficient use of resources and reduces the economic burden on automobile users.
+The battery monitoring function, which determines the state of deterioration of components and other factors, enables efficient utilization of resources and reduces the economic burden on automobile users.

 Starting in April 2024, Honda adopted a sustainable material, recycled PET material, for the floor carpet mats, a Honda genuine accessory for the N-VAN light vehicle.
 It is significantly lighter than conventional mats.
-The use of sustainable materials is an effort to consider recyclability after use and to contribute to a recycling-oriented society in the future.
-As of the fiscal year ended March 31, 2025, the application of this sustainable material has been expanded to three models: CR-V e: FCEV, N-BOX JOY, and N-VAN e:.
+The use of sustainable materials is an effort to consider recyclability after use and to contribute to a circular society in the future.
+As of the fiscal year ended March 31, 2026, the application of this sustainable material has been expanded to five models: CR-V, N-WGN, N-ONE, PRELUDE, and N-ONE e:.

 Expanded Use of Recycled Materials from Automobile Bumpers for Parts of New Vehicles (Circular Design)